Phone (503) 740-5509 Toll-Free (877) 740-5509

 By Wally Rohde

 As a bartender, there may be days when you’re in the weeds.
 When patron after patron is ordering drinks, when everyone’s asking for mojitos for some reason, you may think you can’t focus on anything else.
 But as a bartender, you’re in a position to spot problems before they get worse.
-Below, we’ll discuss some of the ways that you can protect the bar and your patrons by assuring that any issues are solved before they escalate.
+Below, we’ll discuss some of the ways you can protect the bar and your patrons by ensuring that any issues are resolved before they escalate.

 Problematic Behavior to Watch Out For

-Most of the behavior that you need to watch out for is obvious if you’re paying attention.
+Most of the behavior you need to watch out for is evident if you pay attention.
 Patrons falling asleep on the bar, being obnoxious with other guests, and struggling with hand-eye coordination are all visible warning signs.

-It’s good to check for these signs when people initially enter, but perhaps the most important thing is to ensure that you’re periodically checking on people.
+It’s good to check for these signs when people initially enter, but perhaps the most important thing is to ensure that you periodically check on them.
 They may be okay when they first enter the bar, but that second, third, or fourth drink could change their behavior.

 If someone is reckless and/or troubling when they come into your bar, that’s one thing.
 But if someone’s behavior only troubles you later, it’s a good idea to compare their initial comportment to where they are emotionally after they’ve been served.